 #16 Qana has a proactive youth working to improve their town

-The Youth of Qana Association has been actively working to improve and promote their town, its tourism, its diversity, and eco-friendly behaviors.
+The Youth of Qana Association has been actively working to improve and promote their town, its tourism, its diversity, and eco-friendly behaviors, planting thousands of trees around the cave and creating a hiking trail.

 #17 Qana takes pride in its religious coexistence